Aisha-R/learnway/README.md

 These instructions are specific to Windows, for Unix OS you can try to find similar instructions elsewhere online or open an issue and I'll try to help.

+## Roadmap

+The aim of this project is to learn how to use Django and thereafter secure a job as a python backend developer.
+I will be deploying this in the next couple of days and will implement testing shortly before or after that, time permitting.
+For prospective employers, if you would like to set me a task to complete or a feature to add as part of the application process feel free to do so.

 ## Contributing

 For any changes, please open an issue first to discuss what you would like to add or change.